BACompton/csce274_01/README.txt

         - serial_inf.py

-        PySerial will need to be installed on the system while serial_inf.py just need to be placed in the same directory as robot_inf.py.
+        PySerial will need to be installed on the system while serial_inf.py just needs to be placed in the same directory as robot_inf.py.

     Description:
         Robot_inf.py is an interface tailored specifically to the iRobot